PriyankaMiranda/Drawing_board/README.txt

 Hosting on heroku and socket connectivity for multiple players to access A simple project with multiple possibilities.

-Hosted on heroku site -
+Hosted on HEROKU site -
 -----------------------
 aqueous-ravine-28405.herokuapp.com
 -------------------------------------------------------------------------------------